This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 What’s more, parrots can produce sounds that vary greatly.
 From many distinctive vocalizations to short squawks and melodious songs, parrots use these sounds, together with moving their tail feathers, to communicate with other members within their flocks.

-And despite their complex behaviour, parrots exhibit lifetime monogamy and have a great capacity for learning, on top of being extremely intelligent and social.
+And despite their complex behavior, parrots exhibit lifetime monogamy and have a great capacity for learning, on top of being extremely intelligent and social.
 You’ll find parrots in a myriad of habitats, ranging from the urban jungle to the desert.

 Rather than having more square-shaped tails and stockier bodies like their cousins the ‘normal’ parrots, conures feature tapered tails and slender bodies.